seynard/vcf_cleanup/README.md

 # Filter vcf file

-Histoiry of the pipeline: written in 2018 by S Eynard, updated by A Vignal in 2019.
+History of the pipeline: written in 2018 by S Eynard, updated by A Vignal in 2019.
 Version 0 finalised by S Eynard and A Vignal in 2021, and used for SeqApiPop.
 Version 1, update of version 0, addition of an option to take the data type (haploid or diploid) into account when doing filtering as it impacts the filtering done on heterozygotes sites.
 Also small update on the plotting function.
+In order to avoid having to manage packages and their versions we created a conda environment to load prior to runnning the script.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->
 - [1.
 Introduction](#1-introduction)